SaeidAzimi92/TheMovies/README.md

 # TheMovies
-This is a simple implementation of themoviedb.
+This is a simple implementation of The Movie DB.